Our LIVE on the day coverage: NFU mass lobby

 Photograph: Miranda Parry

-Stay tuned for our live coverage of the NFU’s mass lobbying event.
-NFU members are lobbying their MPs, showing them the impact that changes to IHT (Inheritance Tax) will have on British food and farming following the Chancellor’s Autumn Budget.
+Look back on our coverage of the NFU’s mass lobbying event.
+NFU members lobbied their MPs, showing them the impact that changes to IHT (Inheritance Tax) will have on British food and farming following the Chancellor’s Autumn Budget.

 Green tractor pulse See our live updates from the NFU’s mass lobby